Mohabbat Jaye Bhar Mein: Plot

-Mohabbat Jaye Bhar Mein is a story that focuses on characters from the middle class area of Karachi who live in the same apartment building.
+Mohabbat Jaye Bhar Mein is a story that focuses on characters from the middle-class area of Karachi who live in the same apartment building.

 It mainly focuses on two females, Shagufta and Neeli.
 Neeli is a high school girl who loves to live in a fantasy world.
-Trying to break out of the struggles of a low income family, Neeli tries to date boys that have money so they can buy her things and take her out to fancy restaurants.
+Trying to break out of the struggles of a low-income family, Neeli tries to date boys that have money so they can buy her things and take her out to fancy restaurants.
 Neeli's mother delivers a child every year.
-Due to many children in a low income family, and lack of attention for each child, none of the siblings get along with each other.
-Since, Neeli's parents cannot afford to buy them the nicer things in life, Neeli and her sister escape to Shagufta's house to borrow make up, jewelry, and clothes.
+Due to many children in a low-income family, and the lack of attention for each child, none of the siblings get along.
+Since Neeli's parents cannot afford to buy them the nicer things in life, Neeli and her sister escape to Shagufta's house to borrow make-up, jewellery, and clothes.

 Shagufta is an attractive woman, admired by many men who want to be romantically involved with her.
-She is unmarried and although, she does not physically go to work, she makes her income from owning partial shares of a nearby shop.
+She is unmarried, and although she does not physically go to work, she makes her income from owning partial shares of a nearby shop.
 Shagufta has a mother who is mentally insane and a brother affected by Down Syndrome.
-Shagufta is often misunderstood by her neighbours, who look down on her for being single, having a crazy mother and going out late at night (usually to meet with men).
-Jealous of Shagufta's good looks, many neighbours, including Neeli's mother think that Shagufta is a whore but deep down inside, Shagufta is a very caring woman and has a heart of gold, going above and beyond to help someone in need.
+Her neighbours misunderstand Shagufta and look down on her for being single, having a crazy mother and going out late at night (usually to meet men).
+Jealous of Shagufta's good looks, many neighbours, including Neeli's mother, think that Shagufta is a whore but deep down inside, Shagufta is a very caring woman and has a heart of gold, going above and beyond to help someone in need.

 Shagufta falls in love with a cable technician that works in the apartments named Nasser, and she wants to marry him.
 Nasser is promiscuous and eventually falls for Neeli, whom he sees dancing at a friend's wedding.

-When Shagufta and Neeli get into a fight, Neeli decideds to hurt Shagufta by starting an affair with Nasser.
+When Shagufta and Neeli argue, Neeli decides to hurt Shagufta by starting an affair with Nasser.

-Other characters in the story such as Neeli's dad, Basharat, and older brother are also madly in love with Shagufta.
+Other characters in the story, such as Neeli's dad, Basharat, and older brother, are also madly in love with Shagufta.

-Mohabbat Jaye Bhar Mein, has many comedic scenes, but it is a far deeper drama, showing the viewers an internal pain and suffering of the many characters.
+Mohabbat Jaye Bhar Mein has many comedic scenes, but it is a far deeper drama, showing the viewers the internal pain and suffering of the many characters.